What is Bitdefender Total Security?

 if your computer is exhibiting suspicious behavior.

-- Vulnerability Scan - Scan your computer for vulnerabilities to make
+- System Scan - Scan your computer for vulnerabilities to make

 sure that all installed applications, along with the Operating System,